abinit/abinit/doc/guide/abinit.md

 For massively parallel runs, one cannot afford to have some of the output files that are usually created.
 Explicitly, the log file and also the status file become problematic.
-By default, with less than N processors, they are created, but beyond N processors, they are deactivated except for the main log file (master processor).
+By default, with $N=2$ processors or less than $N=2$ processors, they are created, but beyond $N=2$ processors, they are deactivated except for the main log file (master processor).

 This default behaviour can be changed as follows.
-If a file named "_NOLOG" exists in the current directory, then no log file and no status file will be created, even with less than N processors.
-By contrast, if a file "_LOG" exists in the current directory, then a log file and the status files will be created, even with more than N processors.
-Alternatively, if a file named "_MAINLOG" exists and there are less than N processors, only the master processor writes the log and status files (this mimic the default behavior when using more than N processors but with less than N processors)
+If a file named "_NOLOG" exists in the current directory, then no log file and no status file will be created, even with less than $N=2$ processors.
+By contrast, if a file "_LOG" exists in the current directory, then a log file and the status files will be created, even with more than $N=2$ processors.
+Alternatively, if a file named "_MAINLOG" exists and there are less than $N=2$ processors, only the master processor writes the log and status files (this mimic the default behavior when using more than $N=2$ processors but with less than $N=2$ processors)

-In ABINITv7, N was set at N=100.
-However, with ABINITv8, N has been switched to 2.
+In ABINITv7, $N$ was set at $N=100$.
+However, with ABINITv8, $N$ has been switched to $2$.
 It can be changed "by hand", though: modify NPROC_NO_EXTRA_LOG in src/10_defs/defs_basis.F90 and recompile.
-See src/95_drive/iofn1.F90 for more explanation.
+See 44_abitypes_defs/m_dtfil.F90 for more explanation.

 <a id="numerical-quality"></a>